Parameterisation of non-collinear energy landscapes in itinerant magnets: Results

-The $T_{C}$ of fcc Ni is well known to be underestimated by MFT calculations that operate in the LWA and employ a LSDA functional.~\cite{Antropov,Bruno:2003ir, Halilov, antro-shilf, shilf-antrop} The transverse field method and corrected frozen magnon method give a much improved prediction of the $T_{C}$, as can be seen in table~\ref{TC}, but still fall significantly short of the experimental $T_{C}$.
-This further strengthens the case that the LSDA functionals underestimate the exchange interactions or that non-adiabatic processes and longitudinal fluctuations not captured by the Heisenberg model also play an important role in determining the $T_{C}$ in fcc Ni.~\cite{A-SpinD, longi}
+The $T_{C}$ of fcc Ni is well known to be underestimated by MFT calculations that operate in the LWA and employ a LSDA functional.~\cite{Antropov,Bruno:2003ir, Halilov, antro-shilf, shilf-antrop} The transverse field method and corrected frozen magnon method give a much improved prediction of the $T_{C}$, as can be seen in Table~\ref{TC}, but still fall significantly short of the experimental $T_{C}$.
+Constraining fields were also calculated for configurations with larger angles and it was found that the dominating nearest neighbour interaction tends to weaken with the onset of magnetic disorder, while no other interactions grew substantially in size.
+This indicates that a more thorough sampling of non-collinear states will rather decrease than increase the predicted transition temperature.
+The discrepancy between theory and experiments should be sought elsewhere.
+This further strengthens the case that the LSDA functionals underestimate the exchange interactions or that non-adiabatic processes and longitudinal fluctuations not captured by the Heisenberg model also play an important role in determining the $T_{C}$ in fcc Ni.~\cite{A-SpinD, longi}.